 |12 Months & above||2||Adult Dog Food||See Note Below Table|

-1. The type of food (whether it’s dry or wet) – Dry dog foods often contains up to 4 times more calories than wet food mainly because of it’s lack of water content.
+1. The type of food (whether it’s dry or wet) – Dry dog foods often contain up to 4 times more calories than wet food, mainly because of its lack of water content.

 2. Your puppy’s weight – If you feel he’s a little overweight you might want to reduce the amount you give him per meal.

-4. The amount of calories in the food which can vary from brand to brand.
+4. The number of calories in the food can vary from brand to brand.
 Check the labels to find out.

-5. Your dog’s metabolism and activity levels.
-Active dogs with fast metabolisms will burn more calories than inactive dogs with slower metabolisms.
+5. Your dog’s metabolism and activity level.
+Higher energy dogs with fast metabolisms will burn more calories than inactive dogs with slower metabolisms.